inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 # A Recap

+Last time, we implemented `collapse_layers` and `expand_layers` functions, specialized to `ExprTopo`.[^cata_ana]

+[^cata_ana]: If you're a recursion schemes nerd like me, you might notice that these correspond to catamorphism (a collapsing change) and anamorphism (an expanding change), but with less greek.
+They don't sound as cool, but I think they're a more readable representation of the same concept.

-​We're going to start by looking at our `ExprTopo::fold` function from the last post.
+​We're going to start by looking at our `ExprTopo::collapse_layers` function from the last post.
 Note that it's specialized for use with `ExprLayer`.
 We explored the impl in detail last time, so we're going to elide that, and just look at the types:

 ```rust
 pub struct ExprIdx(usize);